sensu/sensu-docs/content/sensu-go/5.16/api/roles.md

 #### EXAMPLE {#rolesrole-put-example}

-In the following example, an HTTP PUT request is submitted to the `/roles/:role` API endpoint to create the role `dev-binding`.
+In the following example, an HTTP PUT request is submitted to the `/roles/:role` API endpoint to create the role `read-only`.
 The request returns a successful HTTP `201 Created` response.

 {{< highlight shell >}}